rapidstream-org/rapidstream-tapa/README.md

     - g++
     - iverilog
     - ocl-icd-libopencl1 (if you plan to run simulations and on-board tests)
-- Red Hat Enterprise Linux 9 or later, or AlmaLinux/Rocky Linux 9 or later:
+- Red Hat Enterprise Linux 9 or later, AlmaLinux/Rocky Linux 9 or later, or Amazon Linux 2023:
     - gcc-c++
     - iverilog built from source
     - libxcrypt-compat